Terrmel Sledge

-Terrmel Sledge, also known as Terrence Melvin Sledge (born March 18, 1977) is an American former professional baseball outfielder and the former assistant hitting coach of the Chicago Cubs.
+Terrmel Sledge (born March 18, 1977), also known as Terrence Melvin Sledge, is an American former professional baseball outfielder and the former assistant hitting coach of the Chicago Cubs.
 He played in Major League Baseball (MLB) for the Montreal Expos/Washington Nationals and San Diego Padres and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters and the Yokohama BayStars.
 Prior to being hired by the Cubs, he was the hitting coach for the Tulsa Drillers in the Texas League.

 Amateur career

 Sledge attended John F. Kennedy High School in Granada Hills, California and played college baseball at Long Beach State.
 In 1997, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.